Details for: Upper Austria Mariazell Path: C: Route via Sonntagberg and St. Leonhard im Wald - 7 daily stages

 Description

-Those who want to pilgrimage from Pöstlingberg to the "Magna Mater Austriae" in Mariazell should prepare well and plan the route precisely.
-After all, over 170 kilometers have to be mastered and partly alpine terrain is covered.
-The highest point is the Ötscher, whose summit does not have to be climbed directly, but the Riffelsattel at an altitude of 1,283 meters also represents a physical challenge.
+If you want to make a pilgrimage from Pöstlingberg to the "Magna Mater Austriae" in Mariazell, you should prepare well and plan the tour precisely.
+After all, there are over 170 kilometers to cover and some of the terrain is alpine.
+The highest point is the Ötscher, whose summit does not have to be climbed directly, but the Riffelsattel at an altitude of 1,283 meters is also a physical challenge.

 Starting point of the tour